apacheignite/documentation/sql/dml.md

   "title": "Overview"
 }
 [/block]
-Apache Ignite SQL Grid allows not only selecting data that resides in Data Grid using SQL ANSI-99 syntax but it makes it possible to modify that data with well-known DML statements like INSERT, UPDATE or DELETE.
+Apache Ignite SQL Grid not only allows selecting data from the Data Grid, using SQL ANSI-99 syntax, it makes it possible to modify that data with well-known DML statements like INSERT, UPDATE, or DELETE.
 By taking advantage of this ability, you can work with Apache Ignite In-Memory Data Fabric as with an in-memory distributed database fully relying on its SQL capabilities.

 [block:callout]
 {